Hydro721/Hydro721.github.io/index.md

 👋 Hi!

-I'm a software developer on a mission - building web applications that make the world a better place.
+I'm a software developer on a mission - to build web applications that make a meaningful impact in people's lives.

 <br>
 ## Tech Stack